*Updated Jan 2017*

 Up until recently, pizza was the nemesis of all those who had to avoid dairy, but not anymore.
 Pepe Nero can be found at The Beer Emporium on King St or The Full Moon on Stokes Croft and are proud purveyors of pizza which aims to cater to everyone, whether they be carnivores, vegetarians or vegans.
 The menu is extensive, and as well as pizza also pasta, light bites, soups and desserts.

-Other amazing places to check out which aren’t exclusively veggie but offer a brilliant choice of vegetarian & vegans dishes include Souk Kitchen (modern Middle Eastern with a bright, fresh menu -every dish bursts at the seams with flavour), No. 1 Harbourside (just check out their Twitter to see what I’m on about – incredible stuff) and Wilks (this Michelin-starred establishment has a veggie trump card up its sleeve – Sunday’s five course vegetable tasting menu!).
+Other amazing places to check out which aren’t exclusively veggie but offer a brilliant choice of vegetarian & vegans dishes include Souk Kitchen (modern Middle Eastern with a bright, fresh menu -every dish bursts at the seams with flavour), Pieminister (including a vegan pie, and vegan/GF gravy!)
+No. 1 Harbourside, The Old Market Assembly, Pizzarova and Wilks (this Michelin-starred establishment has a veggie trump card up its sleeve – Sunday’s five course vegetable tasting menu!).

 Green Rocket Café